Q: Who needs a hunting license?

 Q: Why isn’t my tag eligible to be returned for preference point reinstatement and/or tag refund?

 A: California Code of Regulations (CCR) Title 14, section 708.14 specifies the eligibility requirements for tag returns.
 If your tag is not listed as an eligible tag, it is because the specific hunt was not identified as meeting the eligibility requirements.
+For a list of tags eligible for return and preference points reinstatement, please visit the Post Season Tag Returns page.

 Q: Is there a specific form or format that should be used for the written request?